The Best Whisky and Water in Scotland

 White water rafting

 The less adventurous can opt for the more leisurely experience of Rafting down quieter stretches of the River.
-Just absorbing the scenery, the quietness and the wildlife make this a really worthwhile day.
+Just absorbing the scenery, the quietness and the wildlife make this a worthwhile day.